ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 }
 ```

-We could write some codes here, and certainly, they will be executed on time.
-This time, we can be certain that the callback will be executed at the beginning or end of each state.
+We could write some codes inside those function bodies, and certainly, they will be executed on time.
+This time, we can be certain that each callback will be executed at the beginning or end of each state.

 However, I decided not to make do something directly in these callbacks for the following reason; stateInfo only includes the hash of the target state, not its name.
 It is not possible to retrieve a state name directly from its stateInfo.
 If we want to track the name of the state this animator controller is on, a series of if-statements are required like below.